 ¡No le gastes bromas!
 (Don't play tricks on him)

 La madre le puso el abrigo a su hijo (The mum did her son's coat or more literally "The mum put the coat on her son")

 In all these sentences we have a direct object (dinero, flores, bromas) and an indirect object (le).
 You need to think of "le" as the person who benefits from the action or gets affected by the action.
 Sometimes this will be "him/her" but other times "to him/her" or "for him/her" or even "on him/her".

 There is also a more specific lesson on this same content but only related to verbs like gustar.
-Repetition of indirect object pronouns with verbs like gustar
+Repetition of indirect object pronouns in Spanish with verbs like gustar

 Un saludo cordial